muggy8/mobile-debug/readme.md

 ```

 This is less doable in the minified version as the IDs and Classes of the debugger is scrambled on build to help prevent leakage of external styles into the debugger

+as of version 1.1.0, there's 2 variants of the script. one set is labeled `live` and the other set is not labeled anything.
+The `live` version is for use in production.
+It will not trigger the debugger unless you include `debug` in the URL of the current page when loading.
+The normal version will works as normal and will immediately create the debugger upon the script loading.